Mental health audio tour makes young people’s voices heard

 by Guest Author on 9 Oct 2019

-This World Mental Health day, a new audio tour is launching at the National Gallery to dispel myths surrounding mental health.
+This month, a new audio tour has launched at the National Gallery to dispel myths surrounding mental health.
 Tour project lead, Dr Helen Fisher from King’s College London, tells us why she thinks that getting people thinking about mental health is so important.
 The tour is funded by the MRC, part of UK Research & Innovation.

 My research work focuses on why young people develop mental health problems.
 A lot of the benefits from the work I do are quite far in the future – it might take 20 or 30 years for outcomes of our research to trickle through to actual practice.
 That’s a long time to wait to make a difference.
 There’s an element of frustration that it takes such a long time, while knowing that right now, out there in the world there is still a lot of stigma surrounding mental health, which is preventing many young people from getting the help they need.